Akashic Records of Bastard Magic Instructor

 Akashic Records of Bastard Magic Instructor (ロクでなし魔術講師と, Roku de Nashi Majutsu Kōshi to Akashikku Rekōdo) is a Japanese light novel series written by Tarō Hitsuji and illustrated by Kurone Mishima.
-Fujimi Shobo has published twenty-one volumes since July 2014 under their Fujimi Fantasia Bunko imprint.
+Fujimi Shobo has published twenty-four volumes from July 19, 2014, to November 17, 2023, under their Fujimi Fantasia Bunko imprint.
 A manga adaptation with art by Aosa Tsunemi has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from March 26, 2015, to June 25, 2021, and has been collected in sixteen tankōbon volumes.
 An anime television series adaptation by Liden Films aired from April to June 2017.

 Synopsis

-Sistine Fibel and her best friend Rumia Tingel are students at a prestigious magical academy, where Sistine hopes to be trained by the best in order to unravel the secrets of the mysterious Sky Castle as per her grandfather's last wish.
+Sistine Fibel and her best friend Rumia Tingel are students at a prestigious magical academy, where Sistine hopes to be trained to learn about Sky Castle as per her grandfather's last wish.
 When her favorite instructor suddenly retired, his replacement Glenn Radars is anything but what Sistine had hoped for.
 The "Bastard Magic Instructor" (BMI) appears to be lazy, incompetent, and not that skilled at magic.
 He is not a certified teacher nor does he have a high rating in the guild.
 What they do not know is that he is hiding his power and that he is a former assassin from the Imperial Court Mage Corps with a remorseful past who is suffering severe depression.
-In episode 2 there is an attack on school by the previous instructor, and the BMI is forced to show his true powers.
-Sistine is baffled as she had misjudged him to be incompetent.
+Later, there is an attack on the school by the previous instructor, and the BMI is forced to show his true powers.
+Sistine is baffled as she had misjudged him to being incompetent.
 As the BMI's students draw him out of his depression, he finds meaning in the activity of teaching.
 This whole season is complete with a promise for eventful things to come.
 Topics that are dealt with are depression, friendship, family relationships, adoption, siblings, following one's dream, quest for power and more.